Matthew 28:18-20 and John 14:10

 You have access to the Father through Christ.
 He wants to grow in relationship with you.
 And you should want the same.

-John 14:6 and John 18:37-38
+John 14:6 and John 18:37

-Many today ask this same question Pilate asked Jesus, but from a different perspective; relative truth, absolute truth, objective truth, subjective truth, etc. What is truth?
+What is truth?
+Many today ask this same question Pilate asked Jesus, but from a different perspective; relative truth, absolute truth, objective truth, subjective truth, etc.

 Romans 5:17 and Matthew 6:33

-Our righteousness is worthless in battle.
-If you start to believe that your own righteousness, efforts, or good works can make you worthy of God’s protection, you’re sadly mistaken.
+Our own righteousness is worthless in battle.
+We have no righteousness apart from that which has been given us by Christ.
+If you start to believe that your own righteousness, efforts, or good works can make you worthy of God’s protection, you are sadly mistaken.
 The advantage will quickly shift to benefit the enemy.